DDocsdom

 Guide & overview

 Image compression is the art of reducing file size while keeping visual quality acceptable for the task.
 A photograph destined for a full-bleed print needs different settings than a thumbnail for a CRM profile.
 The goal is not “smallest possible,” but “right-sized for delivery.”
 Compression interacts with dimensions.
 If an image is far larger than its display size, you may get better results by resizing first and compressing second.
 If you compress aggressively without resizing, you can introduce artifacts without gaining proportional size savings.
 Formats matter.
 JPEG is typically best for photographic content.
 PNG preserves sharp edges and transparency but can be heavier.
 WebP can offer strong compression with broad browser support in modern environments.
-The best choice depends on your audience and hosting constraints.
+The right choice depends on your audience and hosting constraints.
 Docsdom’s compress workflow is designed for everyday tasks: preparing images for websites, reducing attachments for email, and shrinking large camera exports before upload to a form.
 The UI focuses on clarity: you upload, compress, and download.
 When compressing for the web, consider perceived sharpness on retina displays.
 A 800px-wide image displayed at 400 CSS pixels may still benefit from extra resolution.
 Conversely, compressing a hero image too far can create banding in gradients.
 Batch compression is a productivity win.
 If you process many images, establish a naming convention for outputs so you do not overwrite originals accidentally.
 Keep masters in a separate folder if you might need to re-export later.
 Accessibility also touches images.
 Always provide meaningful alt text on the web.
 Compression does not replace alt text, captions, or structured content.
 If you compress screenshots of text, verify that the text remains readable after export.
 Finally, compression is not a replacement for good source material.
 Start with proper exposure and focus.
 Compression cannot invent detail that was never captured.

 FAQ